 - Introduce yourself and the areas for which you are auditioning.

 - An audition committee will score your audition.
 There will be at least three (3) arts professionals in the room with you.

 - You will be asked to do several things during your audition.
 Be sure to ask questions if you do not understand what is being asked of you.

 After your audition is over:

-- Audition results will be emailed to you sometime within the first two weeks of February.
+- Audition results will be mailed to you within two weeks of your audition.
 At that time you will know whether or not you have been offered a placement to CAPAA.

-- If you are offered a placement to CAPAA, then you will be hearing from us regarding additional paperwork and registration materials as needed.
+- If you are offered a placement to CAPAA, you may proceed to the REGISTRATION page.